Binary file

 A binary file is a computer file that is not a text file.
 The term "binary file" is often used as a term meaning "non-text file".
 Many binary file formats contain parts that can be interpreted as text; for example, some computer document files containing formatted text, such as older Microsoft Word document files, contain the text of the document but also contain formatting information in binary form.

+Background and terminology

+All modern computers store information in the form of bits (binary digits), using binary code.
+For this reason, all data stored on a computer is, in some sense, "binary".
+However, one particularly useful and ubiquitous type of data stored on a computer is one in which the bits represent text, by way of a character encoding.
+Those files are called "text files" and files which are not like that are referred to as "binary files", as a sort of retronym or hypernym.